Call for proposals

 Funding will not be awarded more than once to any main project within one and the same project period.

 - Projects supported by KLINBEFORSK may have a duration of up to five years.
-The budget range is 5-20 million NOKs for the entire project period.
+The budget should be within the range of 5-20 million NOKs for the entire project period.
 Budgets should be realistic and described in detail.

 Costs arising from the implementation of the research project may be covered by the KLINBEFORSK grant, however, expenses incurred by ordinary treatment of patients should be covered by the hospitals / institutions themselves.